zopefoundation/grok/doc/tutorial.rst

 .. include:: groktut/doing_some_calculation_before_viewing_a_page/src/sample/app_templates/index.pt
   :literal:

-Restart Zope and then let's take another look at our application:
+Restart the server and then let's take another look at our application:

   http://localhost:8080/test